ezraroi/Human-AI-Collab/output/concepts.md

 It is an **emergent experiential outcome** that appears when:
 - the recursive loop is operating effectively on **Identity Stakes** material
 - Alpha-Function is repeatedly activated through structured tension + support
-- the False-Self defensive structures weaken
+- Winnicottian False Self defensive compliance weakens as sufficient holding makes spontaneity safer
 - transformation becomes self-sustaining

 When articulated, Destiny Drive is **felt** as: